-If you are seeking employment with Stop and Shop, it is important to know about the Company’s hiring process so you effectively put in your application for the desired job and take the interview.
+If you are seeking employment with Stop and Shop, it is important to know about the Company’s recruitment process so you effectively put in your application for the desired job and take the interview.

 Please, read on: